 How to Apply

-Applications are made via the Cambridge University Applicant Portal by simply selecting ‘Yes’ for the question ‘Do you wish to be considered for funding, including merit based scholarships?’ in the ‘Funding Application’ section of the Applicant Portal.
+Applications are made via the Cambridge University Applicant Portal by typing‘Yes’ to the question ‘Apply for Cambridge Scholarships’ in the Scholarships section of the on line application.

 Closing Date for Studentship Applications